 - Dispose of lubricants and oils left over after repairs in an environmentally responsible way in accordance with statutory regulations.

 - 1 Remove fork.

 - 2 Check fork for cracks, warping and damage to the paintwork.

-- ➡ If there are any cracks, warping or damage to the paintwork, remove the pedelec from service.
+- ⇒ If there are any cracks, warping or damage to the paintwork, remove the pedelec from service.
 New fork as specified in the parts list.

 - 3 Clean inside and exterior.

 - 4 Grease fork.

 - 5 Install fork.

-10.5.8.1 Inspecting the carbon suspension fork Only applies to pedelecs with this equipment only applies to pedelecs with this equ
+8.5.8.1 Inspecting the carbon suspension fork

-- 1 Remove fork. - 2 Check fork for cracks, warping and damage to the paintwork. - 3 You need to distinguish between scratches on the paintwork and impacts if the carbon suspension fork paintwork is damaged. - Ask customer what caused the damage. - Examine damage with a magnifying glass to see if fibres are permanently damaged or delamination has taken place. - 10.5.8.2 Inspecting the suspension fork
+- 1 Remove fork. - 2 Check fork for cracks, warping and damage to the paintwork. - 3 You need to distinguish between scratches on the paintwork and impacts if the carbon suspension fork paintwork is damaged. - Ask customer what caused the damage. - ► Examine damage with a magnifying glass to see if fibres are permanently damaged or delamination has taken place.

+8.5.8.2 Inspecting the suspension fork